art

 Translating this communication process to modern times, we see that the logic of influencing people is still crucial.
 ‘Affect and persuasiveness’ are used not to make the masses believe in God but to sell them everything.
 Brands and products are the new gods.

-Over the centuries, masses went from faith believers to consumers.
+Over the centuries, the masses have transitioned from believers of faith to consumers of goods.
 However, artists still had to work hard to make something breathtaking to influence people.
 Indeed to reach that level of beauty, their artistic work demanded an enormous effort.

-Now, the two keywords are still the same, ‘affect and persuasiveness.’
-What changed is who the masses consider influencers.
-The way they put out their work and interact with their audience, which is a by-product of what we call progress.
+Today, the two keywords remain the same: affect and persuasiveness.
+What has changed is who the masses consider influencers, how they present their work, and how they interact with their audience — all by-products of what we call progress

-In the past, art influenced us, taking to deep involvement, while empty superficiality impresses people now.
+In the past, art moved us, inspiring deep emotional engagement, while today, empty superficiality impresses people’s attention.

 Perhaps something went wrong.